Basic Being Basic: Composition

 As part of The Crux, "Basic Being Basic" was written and produced by Keery and his frequent collaborator Adam Thein at Electric Lady Studios in New York City.
 Thein played synthesizers while Emma Keery, Kate Keery, and Austin Christy provided background vocals.
 Manny Marroquin served as the mixing engineer and Heba Kadry was the mastering engineer.
 The track runs for two minutes and thirty-eight seconds.

 Music critics categorized "Basic Being Basic" as a synth-pop and indie pop song.
 Described by Nylons Dylan Kickham as "groovy", its production includes guitars and Oberheim OB-8 synthesizers, while Keery uses a falsetto vocal register.
 The track opens with a sound that Rolling Stones Larisha Paul found reminiscent of "arcade aliens being annihilated in Space Invaders".
 The lyrical content of "Basic Being Basic" focuses on a criticism of the human posturing online and in general.
 He mentions people's "understated nothingness" and the obsession with screens rather than tangible things.
 In a press release, Keery described the song as "kind of a shot fired to anyone who's trying to be of the moment".
 In the hook, he sings: "I think you're scared of being basic."

 Reception

-Kickham opined that the track is "equally catchy single" as "End of Beginning", and highlighted Keery's "impressive" falsetto.
+Kickham opined that the track is "an equally catchy single" as "End of Beginning", and highlighted Keery's "impressive" falsetto.
 Matt Mitchell of Paste described it as a "red-hot song of the year contender" and also praised the singer's falsetto.
 Additionally, the critic described a line about Vera Bradley as "deliciously cheeky".
 Commercially, "Basic Being Basic" peaked at number 11 on the New Zealand Hot Singles chart issued for January 31, 2025.
-It reached numbers 24 and 30 on the US Rock Airplay and Hot Rock & Alternative Songs charts, respectively.
+It reached numbers 24 and 30 on the US Rock Airplay and Hot Rock & Alternative Songs charts, respectively, and reached the peak position of the US Alternative Airplay chart.